First Stage Stem Cell Trials Show Promising Results for Type 1 Diabetes Sufferers

 A new bioengineering processes called self-condensation cell culture is using stem cells to successfully treat type one diabetes in primary trials.

-The new trial is a breakthrough for medical science, pushing medical professionals closer to one day being able to grow human organ tissue from their own stem cells for regenerative therapy, says study investigators at Cincinnati Children’s Hospital Medical Center in the U.S. and Yokohama City University (YCU) in Japan.
+The new trial is a breakthrough for medical science, pushing medical professionals closer to one day being able to grow human organ tissue from their own stem cells for regenerative therapy say study investigators at Cincinnati Children’s Hospital Medical Centre in the U.S. and Yokohama City University (YCU) in Japan.

 This means that when these studies use a patient’s own stem cells, instead of a donor, they are an automatic match, so there is less chance of the new stem cells or organ to be rejected.